ciscoheat/superforms-web/src/routes/concepts/events/+page.md

 If the submission isn't cancelled, the form is posted to the server, which responds with a SvelteKit [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult), triggering the `onResult` event.

-> If you just want to check if the the form validation succeeded, use [onUpdated](/concepts/events#onupdated) instead.
+> If you just want to check if the form validation succeeded, use [onUpdated](/concepts/events#onupdated) instead.

 `result` contains the ActionResult.
-You can modify it, changes will be applied further down the event chain. `formEl` is the `HTMLFormElement` of the form. `cancel()` is a function which will cancel the rest of the event chain and any form updates.
+You can modify it; changes will be applied further down the event chain. `formEl` is the `HTMLFormElement` of the form. `cancel()` is a function which will cancel the rest of the event chain and any form updates.

 `onResult` is useful when you have set `applyAction = false` and still want to redirect, since the form doesn't do that automatically in that case.
 Then you can do: